wp-plugins/addthis/readme.txt

 The AddThis Social Bookmarking Widget allows any visitor to bookmark and share your site easily with many popular services.

 == Description ==
 Help your visitor promote your site!
-The AddThis Social Bookmarking Widget allows your users to bookmark your site easily with over 250 popular <a href="http://www.addthis.com/services">services</a>, and to share it with friends via email.
+The AddThis Social Bookmarking Widget allows your users to bookmark your site easily with over 295 popular <a href="http://www.addthis.com/services">services</a>, and to share it with friends via email.
 Our button is small, unobtrusive, quick to load and recognized all over the web.

 Sign up for a free AddThis.com account to see how your visitors are sharing your content: which services they're using for sharing, which content is shared the most, and more.

 Over 900,000 sites have installed AddThis.
 Join us!

+<a href="http://www.addthis.com/blog">AddThis Blog</a> | <a href="http://www.addthis.com/privacy">Privacy Policy</a>

 == Installation ==